 - Finish urinating into the toilet.

-- Deliver the sample as directed by your doctor.
+- Deliver the sample as directed by your health care provider.

-- If you can't deliver the sample to the designated area within 60 minutes of collection, refrigerate the sample, unless you've been instructed otherwise by your doctor.
+- If you can't deliver the sample to the designated area within 60 minutes of collection, refrigerate the sample, unless your provider has told you otherwise.

-In some cases, your doctor may insert a thin, flexible tube (catheter) through the urinary tract opening and into the bladder to collect the urine sample.
+In some cases, if needed, your provider can insert a thin, flexible tube (catheter) through the urinary tract opening and into the bladder to collect the urine sample.

 The urine sample is sent to a lab for analysis.
 You can return to your usual activities immediately.